 All heaven in a rage: Hong Kong’s troubling wild bird market

 May 2020's issue of Birdwatch magazine carries a double-page photo spread of one of my own photographs from a visit to Hong Kong in November 2019 showing captive Siberian Rubythroats in the Yuen Po Bird Garden, a street market selling both wild and captive-bred cagebirds.
 It has a version of the accompanying text I wrote for the image, shortened for reasons of space, so I've published the complete version below along with a larger number of the photos I took there.
+The piece as published can be viewed in the pdf here:

 I suspect that some of the photos may be distressing for some, so treat this introduction as a trigger warning.
 A pdf of the magazine piece is directly below, followed by supplementary images and captions.
 Make sure you check out the magazine's website – it's always worth a read.

 At the end of a birding stopover in Hong Kong, I had a morning spare to wander around the city’s Kowloon district.
 One of the area’s attractions is the Hong Kong Bird Market, situated in a pleasant leafy area away from the main drag.

 Alongside the usual varicoloured canaries and budgies, the contents of some of the cages were a little more surprising and worrying.
 I had seen a few surreptitious wintering Siberian Rubythroats in the New Territories but was now watching 25 of them at close quarters – unfortunately while they perched silently in bamboo cages hung from the trees and railings.

 It wasn’t just these gaudy nightingales behind bars – there were some local South-east Asian specialities plus Siberian Blue Robins, Bluethroats, Siberian Stonechats and even a Whinchat battened inside, sporadically but feebly singing, battering their wings and bodies against varnished bamboo walls or squatting or dragging their tails in their own droppings.